ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 ## [From _Las Vegas daily optic._](https://chroniclingamerica.loc.gov/lccn/sn86063592/1898-11-19/ed-1/seq-1)

 #### 1898-11-19 &middot; Las Vegas, N.M.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Many who write for newspapers little
-think of the lot of the tdiM and
-printer, who spend hours of toil, over
 their false grammar, bad autbography
 and poor punctuation.
 How often are
 the arguments of lawyers, iu , high